ovh/docs/pages/platform/ai/training_tuto_09_triton_inference_server/guide.en-gb.md

               -- bash -c 'tritonserver --model-repository=/workspace/models'
 ```

-So that the client can communicate with the Triton Inference Server, you must retrieve the **server job ip and url**.
+So that the client can communicate with the Triton Inference Server, you must retrieve the **server job IP and URL**.

 If necessary, install `jq` as follows: